Making life science life changing

 Unlocking the potential of translational science

-These challenges will be long-term collaborative programmes, shaped by what patients tell us about their experiences of living with particular illnesses.
-And our programmes will consider the entire patient pathway – from diagnosis through to treatment and lifestyle support.
+These LifeArc Translational Challenges are long-term collaborative programmes, shaped by what patients have told us about their experiences of living with particular illnesses.
+And our programmes consider the entire patient pathway – from diagnosis through to treatment and lifestyle support.

 The challenges to be solved

-The focus will be on complex areas of healthcare need.
-This could be a condition such as motor neurone disease or a broader area such as the serious intractable respiratory infections that affect people living with cystic fibrosis and bronchiectasis.
+Our focus is on complex areas of healthcare need, whether it is a condition such as motor neurone disease or a broader area such as the chronic respiratory infections that affect people living with bronchiectasis and cystic fibrosis.

 Collaboration will be key